WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 22. What is children prop?

-- The children prop is a special prop that is used pass children elements to a component.
+- The children prop is a special prop that is used to pass children elements to a component.
 It is used to pass elements between components, such as a list of items or a set of nested components.

 ## 23. What is a higher-order component in React?